wa101200/argocd-ci-aware-generator/README.md

 Note: The name of this`ConfigMap`will be referenced in the`ApplicationSet`.

 2. **Provide GitHub Token for SCM Provider**:
    The `scmProvider` generator also needs a GitHub token to discover repositories.
-Create a secret in the `argocd` namespace.
+Create a secret in the plugin namespace.

 ```yaml
 apiVersion: v1